HELEN M. GAUS

 Robert has furthered his studies outside of Scranton with famed instructors and choreographers such as Sascha Radetsky, Ethan Stiefel, Peter Stark, Charles Askegard, Elizabeth Walker, Michael Owen, Russel Clark, Denise Lewis, Igor Burlak, Barbra Weisberger, and Barabra Sandonato.

 Robert has trained with companies and schools across the east coast including American Ballet Theatre, Boston Ballet School, School of Pennsylvania Ballet, Walnut Hill School for the Arts and the Performing Arts Institute.
 While dancing with American Ballet Theatre, Robert performed in the Summer performance of Don Quioxte in the corps de ballet.

 Robert has been a member of the Wyoming Seminary Dance Company under the direction of Mrs. Bernadine Vojtko and performed as a Principal Dancer with the company since 2015.
 While performing with Wyoming Seminary Dance Company, he was a featured guest artist for the Northeastern Pennsylvania Philharmonic's production of Peter and the Wolf, performing as the Wolf.
 In the spring of 2020, he was the recipient of the Barbara Weisberger Dance Award (founder of the Pennsylvania Ballet).
-Robert has performed as featured guest performer for the Mostly Opera Company of Scranton since 2014.
+Robert has been a featured guest performer for the Mostly Opera Company of Scranton since 2014.